top of page

 The Maharal of Prague, R’ Judah Loew ben Betzalel (1520 CE – 1609 CE), comments on this passage in connection with the donkey (chamor),

 “It is reasonable to ask how this donkey is different from others – why does the Torah single this one out?
 A donkey is a donkey!
-The midrash points out that this donkey was created at twilight; it is the donkey that Moshe rode, and it is the one that will ultimately be ridden by the son of David. . . the rabbis wanted to juxtapose Avraham, Moshe and Mashiach, who had what no other creations had – a special exalted status. . .
+The midrash points out that this donkey was created at twilight; it is the donkey that Moshe rode, and it is the one that will ultimately be ridden by the son of David. . . the rabbis wanted to juxtapose Avraham, Moshe, and Mashiach, who had what no other creations had – a special exalted status. . .
 As for the Mashiach, the prophet says, “Behold my servant shall succeed, he will be exalted and become high and exceedingly lofty” [Isaiah 52:13].
 The midrash interprets: “exalted” – more than Avraham; ‘high’ – even more than Moshe; and ‘exceedingly lofty’ – more than the ministering angels [Tanchuma, Toldot 14].
-Only these three are loftier than time, space and the universe…The donkey is the only non-kosher animal specified for performance of a commandment – its firstborn must be redeemed.
+Only these three are loftier than time, space and the universe…The donkey is the only non-kosher animal specified for the performance of a commandment – its firstborn must be redeemed.
 Chamor [donkey] gets its name from chomri [physical, material]…Kings reign over the material world, which is symbolically represented by the image of a man riding an animal.
 These three spiritual kings – Avraham, Moshe and Mashiach – who ascend to the highest levels of spirituality, symbolically ride the donkey, which represents the material world.
 A horse would, as a rule, be more fitting for a king, but these are spiritual kings…” Maharal of Prague, Gur Arye, on Exodus and Leviticus, translated by Moshe David Kuhr, Gefen Publishers, pgs.
 34-35

 The Gospels describe Yeshua as the Lamb of God, riding upon the donkey into Jerusalem,

-“When they drew near to Jerusalem, to Bethphage and Bethany, at the Mount of Olives, he sent two of his disciples, and said to them, ‘Go your way into the village that is opposite you.
+“When they drew near to Jerusalem, to Bethphage and Bethany, at the Mount of Olives, he sent two of his disciples and said to them, ‘Go your way into the village that is opposite you.
 Immediately as you enter it, you will find a young donkey tied, on which no one has sat.
 Untie him, and bring him.
 If anyone asks you, ‘Why are you doing this?’
 Say, ‘The Lord needs him.’ and immediately he will send him back here.’
 They went away, and found a young donkey tied at the door outside in the open street, and they untied him.
 Some of those who stood there asked them, ‘What are you doing, untying the young donkey?’
 They said to them just as Yeshua had said, and they let them go.
-They brought the young donkey to Yeshua, and threw their garments on it, and Yeshua sat on it.
-Many spread their garments on the way, and others were cutting down branches from the trees, and spreading them on the road.
-Those who went in front, and those who followed, cried out, ‘Hoshia’na!
+They brought the young donkey to Yeshua and threw their garments on it, and Yeshua sat on it.
+Many spread their garments on the way, and others were cutting down branches from the trees and spreading them on the road.
+Those who went in front and those who followed cried out, ‘Hoshia’na!
 Blessed is he who comes in the name of the Lord!
-Blessed is the kingdom of our father David that is coming in the name of the Lord!
+Blessed is the kingdom of our father, David, that is coming in the name of the Lord!
 Hoshia’na in the highest!”
 Mark 11:1-10

 The Binding

-In the account of the Binding, the text makes includes an unusual detail that Yitzhak carried the wood to the place of sacrifice,
+In the account of the Binding, the text includes an unusual detail that Yitzhak carried the wood to the place of sacrifice,

 “Abraham took the wood of the burnt offering and laid it on Isaac his son.
 He took in his hand the fire and the knife.
 They both went together.”
 Genesis 22:6